Do Go On - 350 - Arctic Badass Peter Freuchen

 And did you say every day?

-Every day he wrote to his wife.
+Every day he writes.

 Yeah, a lot of letters.